HRA Calculator

 Can I pay rent to my parents and claim HRA exemption?

-Yes, you can pay rent to your parents and claim HRA exemption, provided your parents are the house owners and they declare this rent as income from house property in their income tax returns.
-You must have proper rent receipts and rental agreement as supporting documents.
+Yes.
+If your parents are the house owners and declare your payment for rent as income in their income tax returns, you can claim HRA exemption.
+You must ensure that you have the proper rent receipts and rental agreements.

-When should I choose old tax regime vs new tax regime?
+When should I choose old tax or new tax regime?

-Choose the old tax regime if you have significant deductions like HRA exemption, Section 80C investments, or Section 80D medical insurance premiums.
+If you have deductions such as HRA exemption, Section 80D medical insurance premiums, or Section 80C investments, choose the old tax regime.
 Choose the new tax regime if you have minimal deductions and want to benefit from lower tax rates and higher standard deduction of ₹75,000.